eegg/school-policies-and-procedures/src/accidents.rst

 The First Aid Kit
 ^^^^^^^^^^^^^^^^^

-Our first aid kit complies with the Health and Safety (First Aid) Regulations 1981 and contains the following items only:
+Our first aid kit complies with the Health and Safety (First Aid) Regulations 1981, is easily accessible to adults and is kept out of the reach of children, and contains the following items only:

-* Triangular bandages (ideally at least one should be sterile) - x 4
-* Sterile dressings:

- * Small (formerly Medium No 8) x 3
- * Medium (formerly Large No 9) HSE 1 x 3
- * Large (formerly Extra Large No 3) HSE 2 x 3
+* One leaflet giving general guidance on First Aid
+* One protective face shield for performing CPR

-* Composite pack containing 20 assorted (individually-wrapped) plasters 1
+* 20 individually wrapped sterile adhesive dressings of assorted size (plasters)
-* Sterile eye pads (with bandage or attachment), *e.g.* No 16 dressing 2.
+* 2 sterile eye-pads
+* 4 triangular bandages, indivudually wrapped and preferably sterile
+* Wound dressings, individually wrapped and sterile

-* Container or 6 safety pins 1
+  * 6 medium (12cm by 12cm)
+  * 2 large (18cm by 18cm)

+* Low-adherence dressings:

+  * 5 approx. 5cm by 5cm
-* Guidance card as recommended by HSE 1
+  * 5 10cm by 10cm

-In addition to the first aid equipment, each box should be supplied with:
+* 1 roll of hypoallergenic tape

-* 2 pairs of disposable plastic (PVC or vinyl) gloves
+* 3 pairs of disposable gloves
+* 1 pair scissors with rounded ends
+* 10 packs of 5 sterile gauze swabs, approx. 5cm by 5cm
-* 1 plastic disposable apron
+* 1 finger bandage and applicator
-* a children’s forehead ‘strip’ thermometer

-Note that:

-* The first aid box is easily accessible to adults and is kept out of the reach of children
-* No un-prescribed medication is given to children, parents or staff
+Child joins
+^^^^^^^^^^^

+Our Enrolment Form contains:

-* At the time of admission to the setting, parents' written permission for emergency medical advice or treatment is sought.
+* parents' written permission for emergency medical advice or treatment.
   Parents sign and date their written approval.
-* Parents sign a consent form at registration allowing staff to take their child to the nearest Accident and Emergency unit to be examined, treated or admitted as necessary, on the understanding that parents have been informed and are on their way to the hospital.
+* A consent form allowing staff to contact Emergency Services, on the condition that the parent is informed at the same time or immediately afterwards.

 An accident happens